tomwallis/PsyUtils/README.md

   * ipython notebook showing cool filtering demos
   * consider moving rad_dist and meshgrid calculations into a common function.
     Must return multiple values (xx, yy, rad_dist).
   * fix cos2d window: I'm using a fairly hacky method that produces strange shapes depending on settings. e.g. try pu.image.cos_win_2d(im_x=128, ramp=20, padding=15).
+  * include a fixation cross image (see Gegenfurtner paper).

 ## Contributions

-Thomas Wallis wrote these functions based on shared code used in Matlab by Peter Bex's lab at the Schepens Eye Research Institute.
+Thomas Wallis wrote these functions based somewhat on shared code used in Matlab by Peter Bex's lab at the Schepens Eye Research Institute.
 I also borrowed some stuff from the scikit-image package.

 ## Thanks To